-The Missing Skill for Success and Happiness at Work
+The Missing Skill For Success and Happiness At Work

 Written by Andrew Tarvin, the world’s first Humor Engineer, this is a business book on humor.
 No, that’s not an oxymoron.
 It really is a business book and it really is about getting better results by having more fun.
 Because people who use humor in the workplace are more productive, less stressed, and happier.
 No joke; sources included.